 Intermediate Benchmark Interpersonal Reading/Writing I can participate in spontaneous spoken, written, or signed conversations on familiar topics, creating sentences and series of sentences to ask and answer a variety of questions.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
 How can I exchange information and ideas in conversations?
-I can request and provide information in conversations on familiar topics by creating simple sentences and asking appropriate follow-up questions.
-Examples I can I can exchange texts with a friend to provide directions to get to my house.
+I can request and provide information in conversations on familiar topics by is my goal. do this with help do this cons isten tly. provided evidence to demonstrate this. creating simple sentences and asking appropriate follow-up questions.
+Examples I can exchange texts with a friend to provide directions to get to my house.
 I can exchange e-mail with a tour operator to find out more details about my visit.
 I can exchange texts messages with my friend to suggest an activity for this weekend.
 I can post my reaction to my friend's tweet about a concert he attended.
 I can exchange texts with someone to get advice about what to buy a mutual friend for a birthday present.
 How can I meet my needs or address situations in conversations?
 I can interact with others to meet my basic needs in familiar situations by creating simple sentences and asking appropriate follow-up Examples I can I can interact online to get help related to an assignment.
 I can interact with a study abroad advisor online to select the type of housing that best fits my needs.
 I can exchange messages to ask for a substitution for an online food order.
 I can interact online with a hotel agent to inquire about their pet policy.
-I can interact with potential buyers to answer questions about the item I am selling on eBay.
+I can interact with potential buyers to answer questions about the item I am selling on eBay. >

 How can I express, react to and support preferences and opinions in conversations?
 I can express, ask about, and react with some detail to preferences, feelings or opinions on familiar topics, by creating simple sentences and asking appropriate follow-up questions.
-Examples I can I can exchange text messages sharing reactions to something happening in my community.
+V Examples • I can I can exchange text messages sharing reactions to something happening in my community.
 I can exchange descriptions with my ePal to agree on the best places to hike or camp in the U.S. I can exchange online messages to trade opinions in reaction to an article about the best places to visit in my region.
 I can chat with my ePal to discuss Americans' typical vacations.
 I can exchange advice with another online player on winning moves in a video or online game.